 When supplemented by additional physics courses, the physics concentration prepares students for a graduate education in physics.
-Students interested in engineering should also consult the catalog for the 3/2 dual degree program.
+Students interested in engineering should also consult the catalogue for the 3/2 dual-degree program.